 2. If you already have an address book entry that you can assign to the selected IP address, click on the address book entry name

 - While creating a tracking address book entry, enter the visitor’s name or any call sign.
 Then click on the [ALERTS] tab

-- On the Visitor Email & Console Alerts screen, using Alert function drop down menu select [Enabled].
+- On the Visitor Email & Console Alerts screen, using the Alert function drop-down menu select [Enabled].
 The Pause options are used to pause alerts for a defined period of time.

-- Next, select [Email] option from the Alert Method drop down menu.
-If you also would like to see console alerts while browsing your reports, you can choose the appropriate option from the drop down menu
+- Next, select the [Email] option from the Alert Method drop-down menu.
+If you also would like to see console alerts while browsing your reports, you can choose the appropriate option from the drop-down menu

-- In Email Alerts Configuration section use the Visits to capture drop down menu to specify after how many detected visits, you would like to stop receiving visitor email notifications
+- In the Email Alerts Configuration section use the Visits to capture drop-down menu to specify after how many detected visits, you would like to stop receiving visitor email notifications

-- The Email schedule drop down menu has 4 flexible options, which can be use to deliver visitor email alerts at specified intervals and time of a day, a week or a month.
+- The Email schedule drop-down menu has 4 flexible options, which can be used to deliver visitor email alerts at specified intervals and time of a day, a week, or a month.

 1. Immediate email alerts will instantly deliver an email alert of the first detected visit by a specific person and then will send additional notifications of consequent visits every X number of hours or days.